-What is the thread that links the similarities and differences between Hypnosis and Mindfulness?
-Let us take a moment to compare the methods used and the benefits derived from these well known therapy modalities.
+What is the thread that links the similarities and differences between Hypnotherapy and Mindfulness?
+Let us take a moment to compare the methods used, and the combined benefits from these well known therapy modalities.

 Definition of hypnosis Wikipedia: Hypnotherapy is a form of psychotherapy used to create unconscious change in the patient in the form of new responses, thoughts, attitudes, behaviours or feelings.

 Hypnosis is occasionally used instead of anaesthetic drugs during minor surgical and dental procedures and during childbirth.
-Some supporters also believe hypnosis speeds recovery after operations, reduces the amount of surgical bleeding, and enhances the body’s immune system.
+Some researchers also found that hypnosis speeds up recovery after surgeries, reduces the amount of surgical bleeding, and enhances the body’s immune system.

-When our minds are concentrated and focused, we are able to use our minds more powerfully.
-Because hypnosis allows people to use more of their potential, learning self-hypnosis is the ultimate act of self-control.
+When our mind is concentrated and focused, we are able to use our mind more powerfully.
+Because hypnosis allows people to use more of their potential, learning self-hypnosis is the ultimate act of self-care and self-control.

-Spend just 10 minutes a day practising self-hypnosis, it can be of immense benefit to reduce stress and anxiety.
+Spend just 10 minutes a day practising self-hypnosis.
+It will be of immense benefit to reduce your stress and anxiety.

 Definition of mindfulness: – a mental state achieved by focusing one’s awareness on the present moment, while calmly acknowledging and accepting one’s feelings, thoughts, and bodily sensations.

-Australian Pain Management Association suggests this Mindfulness exercise to centre yourself, and connect with your environment.
+Australian Pain Management Association suggests that you can use below Mindfulness exercises to centre yourself, and to connect with your present environment.

-- Notice five things you can feel in contact with your body (e.g. shoes on feet, air on face, back against the chair).
+- Notice five things you can feel in contact with your body (e.g. shoes on feet, air through your nose, back against the chair)

-However, the differences are; Mindfulness is used to acknowledge and accept one’s feelings, thoughts, sensations and to be less reactive to negative thoughts; whilst Hypnosis on the other hand is of help to release negative emotions and habits and to create lasting subconscious change in the form of new responses, thoughts, attitudes, behaviours and feelings.
+Hypnotherapy on the other hand, is used to release negative emotions and habits.
+Hypnosis is intended to create lasting subconscious changes in the form of new responses, thoughts, beliefs, behaviours and feelings.